What is user story mapping?

 In user story mapping, all customer personas and user stories are assigned to epics with a focused goal of providing maximum value to the customer.
-Once it's done, stories are arranged and planned for releases.
+Once it's done, stories are arranged, with user story splitting sometimes taking place to maximize the stories you have, and planned for releases.

 Jeff Patton and user story mapping